-21. (1) The hospital shall have such a number of health care provider, clinical officers, nurses and midwives as the county executive member for health in consultation with health care providers within the county, shall from time to time determine based on national staffing norms standards.
+21. The hospital shall have such a number of health care providers, clinical officers, nurses and midwives as the county executive committee member for health in consultation with health care providers within the county, shall from time to time determine based on attainable national staffing norms and standards.